Are you looking for an easy way to hire an accounts payable expert for your team?

 The generally accepted accounting principles are the standards outlined by the Financial Accounting Standards Board, whose main aim is to enhance the consistency and clarity of financial details and records.

-5 behavioral accounts payable interview questions and answers
+5 behavioral accounts payable clerk interview questions and answers

-In this section, you will find five behavioral accounts payable interview questions and possible responses.
+In this section, you will find five behavioral accounts payable specialist interview questions and possible responses.

 1. What steps do you take before you make a payment?

-Some of the processes that candidates might mention in response to this question include:
+Some of the processes that accounts payable clerks might mention in response to this question include to:

-- Starting the process of approving the invoice if workflow implementation has been completed
+• Start the process of approving the invoice after the completion of workflow implementation

 2. Which process do you use to approve an invoice for payment?

-There are a few main steps that accountants should take for invoice approval and payments:
+There are a few main steps that accountants and accounts payable specialists should take for invoice approval and payments:

-3. Which information must you have for invoice approval for payments?
+3. Which information do you need for invoice approval for payments?

 4. Which documents do you use for invoice verification?

 This question refers to the three-way match, a technique used for payment verification and ensuring the invoice is valid.
-The invoice’s details should match the purchase order and the receiving report, and the accountant should compare these two documents with the invoice to confirm its accuracy.
+The invoice’s details should match the purchase order and the receiving report.

 5. Which accounting software have you used in previous roles?